National Gallery of Art in Ottawa: Architecture

 Rooms in Green at the National Gallery of Art

-On our tour of the National Gallery of Art, we repeatedly come across interior spaces in which visitors find bright places to rest.
-For example, he can review the masterpieces of art in his mind.
-A pond in the Water Court invites you to relax.
+During our tour of the National Gallery of Art, we repeatedly come across interior rooms where visitors can find bright, peaceful places.
+Here, for example, they can reflect on the masterpieces of art in their minds.
+In the Water Court, on the other hand, a pond invites you to relax.
 The Garden Court is planted with red flowers.
-The plant species in this part of the museum varies with the season, we learn.
-Finally, in a third room there is an art installation by an artist from British Columbia, whose sculptures recall the fate of the Indian tribes.
+However, the type of plants in this part of the museum varies with the season, as we learn.
+Finally, in a third room there is an art installation by an artist from British Columbia, whose sculptures commemorate the fate of the Indian tribes.

 Neo-Gothic ceiling of the Rideau Street Chapel